 4. Mirrors and other accessories

 You've probably heard of the mirror trick a few times.
 And yes, much to your regret, I’m going to have to mention it here too!
 If you have small rooms, large mirrors can do great wonders and really visually enlarge the space.
 In addition, they can be used anywhere - on doors of large built-in cabinets, or instead of paintings on the wall.
-But everything in moderation!
+But everything is in moderation!

 When it comes to other accessories, keep clarity.
 Lots of small accessories will overwhelm your interior.
 In this sense, it’s best to choose a few statement pieces that will grab the attention of your visitors, without creating too much visual or physical clutter.
 Think of the overall cleanliness and airiness of the space.
 Despite these limitations, you can be creative.
 Here are a few easily accessible accessories that will give a modern touch to your home.

 Using different coloured carpets can help separate the individual living areas.
 You can frame the windows with long curtains from the ceiling to the ground, this will give the impression that your ceilings and windows are bigger than they are.
 Not only is it a refined way to diversify the interior, but the curtains also optically enlarge the windows, which is exactly what you need.
-The last tip that will help enlarge your space visually, and give depth to your rooms is; getting your hand on furniture that is up off the ground!
-Whether it's a couch, an armchair or even a bed, try to find pieces that have visible “legs”, these will give the impression that it floats above the floor, thus gaining the much-needed feeling of a larger space.
+The last tip that will help enlarge your space visually, and give depth to your rooms is; getting your hands on furniture that is up off the ground!
+Whether it's a couch, an armchair, or even a bed, try to find pieces that have visible “legs”, these will give the impression that it floats above the floor, thus gaining the much-needed feeling of a larger space.